Terms customer information

 If the customer acts as a merchant, legal entity under public law or special fund under public law with its seat in the territory of the Federal Republic of Germany, the exclusive place of jurisdiction for all disputes arising from this contract shall be the place of business of the seller.
 If the customer is located outside the territory of the Federal Republic of Germany, the place of business of the seller is the exclusive place of jurisdiction for all disputes arising from this contract, if the contract or claims from the contract can be attributed to the customer's professional or commercial activity.
 However, in the above cases, the seller is in any case entitled to call the court at the customer's place of business.

-/dealer are visible./criteria /index.html - The seller has submitted to the conditions of participation for the eCommerce initiative "Fairness in Commerce", which is available on the Internet at https://www.fairness-im-handel.de
+/test criteria are visible./ - The seller has submitted to the conditions of participation for the eCommerce initiative "Fairness in Commerce", which is available on the Internet at https://www.fairness-im-handel.de

 /conditions of participation are visible./ - The seller has submitted to the guidelines for "Google Customer Reviews", which are available on the Internet at https://support.google.com